Actifio/AGMPowerCLI/GCBDR.md

 If you are running PowerShell from a Compute Engine Instance with access via Cloud VPN, then you may encounter port limits which could lead to slow responses or time-outs.
 This is documented [here](https://cloud.google.com/nat/docs/ports-and-addresses#ports-reuse-tcp).
 The solution is to do one of the following:

 * Increase port count per VM from the default of 64.
 Consider 300-1000 ports
-* Decrease the TCP Wait time from the degault of 120 seconds.
+* Decrease the TCP Wait time from the default of 120 seconds.
 Consider 10-60 seconds
 * Add an external IP to the Compute Engine instance.